smart-on-fhir/smart-scheduling-links/publisher-advertising.md

 This document provides simple guidance as to how _slot publishers_ can advertise their endpoints in order to facilitate discovery by clients.
 In brief, we recommend publisher make use of two specific approaches:
-1. Adding an additional `yaml` description of their endpoint to this repository.
+1. Adding an additional `json` description of their endpoint to this repository.
 1. Including a [schema.org service](https://schema.org/Service) description on their home page.

 ## Centralized repository